 Founded in 1912 by hunter and fisherman Leon Leonwood Bean (hence the name), L.L.
 Bean is an East Coast staple with a large selection of outdoor clothing and shoes, camping and hunting equipment, travel accessories, and more.
-The company originally only sold a single product, their legendary Bean Boots, which remain a popular choice for everything from winter hiking and snowshoeing to hunting and even casual wear (they range from 16 in. in height down to stylish moccasin models and classy Chelsea-style designs).
+The company originally only sold a single product—their legendary Bean Boots—which remain a popular choice for everything from winter hiking and snowshoeing to hunting and even casual wear (they range from 16 in. in height down to stylish moccasin models and waxed canvas designs).
 And we love L.L.
-Bean’s generous return policy, which rivals REI Co-op below at 1 year from the date of purchase if you’re not satisfied.
+Bean’s generous 1-year return policy, which provides a nice dose of added assurance should you encounter any issues.

 In addition to the winter-ready Bean Boots, L.L.
 Bean does offer a solid collection of uninsulated hiking and backpacking designs, but it’s undeniably limited compared to the competition.
 Their Trail Model 4 collection is one standout and comprises both mid-height and low-top variations, and it’s worth noting that they also carry models from popular brands like Salomon, Oboz, KEEN, and more.
 But as with Danner above, L.L.
 Bean is decidedly more casual and less performance-focused, which is all many day hikers need but a drawback for those who frequent more technical and demanding trail networks.